Responsibility for the burning of Smyrna: Mustafa Kemal's telegram

-Article titled Les Grecs en seraient responsables 'The Greeks would be responsible' in Le Figaro on 20 September 1922, stating that many of the refugees who arrived from Smyrna to Rhodes attributed the fire to Greek military authorities who had organized an armed troop of incendiary soldiers.

 The Spanish newspaper ABC, on 17 September 1922: "The fire in the city of Smyrna is the work of an Armenian gang that had accumulated a large quantity of weapons and ammunition in the center of the city, and who, unable to escape justice, set fire to their deposits."

 İzzettin (Çalışlar) Paşa during the Turkish War of Independence.

 On 17 September, when the massacre and the fire in the city had come to an end, Mustafa Kemal Atatürk, future Turkish President and then-Commander-in-Chief of the Turkish armies, sent the Minister of Foreign Affairs Yusuf Kemal the following telegram, describing the official version of events in the city: